cultuurnet/udb3-search-service/readme.md

 This change would make the migration script see the new mapping and create a new index for it.
 However, we're still missing a way to convert the property from the JSON-LD document to the property on the ElasticSearch document.

-This conversion happens in the `CopyJson` class located in:
+This conversion happens in the `JsonTransformer` implementations located in:

-- `src/ElasticSearch/JsonDocument/CopyJsonOffer.php` (for events and places)
+- `src/ElasticSearch/JsonDocument/EventTransformer.php`
+- `src/ElasticSearch/JsonDocument/PlaceTransformer.php`
-- `src/ElasticSearch/Organizer/CopyJsonOrganizer.php`
+- `src/ElasticSearch/JsonDocument/OrganizerTransformer.php`

 When copying a nested property from the JSON-LD to the ElasticSearch JSON, don't copy the whole object in which it's nested.
 Only copy the (sub-)properties for which we have explicit mapping.